-where α , ρ and β are three constant parameters.
-In this example we take the true values of the three parameters to be $\alpha = 10$, $\beta = 8/3$ and $\rho = 28$, which we assume that we have no knowledge of.
-Now suppose that observations of (x, y, z) are made at a sequence of discrete time points: $\tau = t \cdot \Delta_t$ for $\Delta_t = 0.1$ and t = 1, ..., 100, and we want to estimate the three parameters (α, β, ρ) from these observed data.
-The measurement noise here is taken to be zero-mean Gaussian with variance 3^2 , and the priors of the three parameters are also taken to be Gaussian with means [6, 0, 24], and variances [1, 1, 1].
-The data used in our numerical experiments are shown in Fig. 3.
+where $\alpha$ , $\rho$ and $\beta$ are three constant parameters.
+In this example we take the true values of the three parameters to be $\alpha = 10$ , $\beta = 8/3$ and $\rho = 28$ , which we assume that we have no knowledge of.
+Now suppose that observations of (x, y, z) are made at a sequence of discrete time points: $\tau = t \cdot \Delta_t$ for $\Delta_t = 0.1$ and t = 1, ..., 50, and we want to estimate the three parameters $(\alpha, \beta, \rho)$ from these observed data.
+The measurement noise here is taken to be zero-mean Gaussian with variance $3^2$ , and the priors of the three parameters are also taken to be Gaussian with means [6, 0, 24], and variances [1, 1, 1] (the prior is chosen so that it covers the regime that can result in chaotic behavior).
+The data used in our numerical experiments are shown in Fig. 4.

 In the numerical experiments, we conduct inference for two different cases: one is that variable x is observed and the other is that y is observed.
-In each case we draw samples from the posterior distributions with EnKF, EnKF-SMCS and EnKF-SMCS-WR, where 10^3 samples are drawn with each method.
-We plot the estimation bias errors for the case that x is observed in Fig. 4 and those for that with y being observed in Fig. 5.
-As before, the time steps where the actual weights are computed are marked by asterisks.
-One can see that, in both cases, the errors in the EnKF is larger than those in the two SMCS methods, especially for parameter α .
-Once gain, the two SMCS methods yield largely the same bias errors while EnKF-SMCS-WR employs much less computations of the actual weight: 15 time steps in the first case and 14 in the second (indicated by asterisks in Fig. 5).
+In each case we draw samples from the posterior distributions with EnKF, EnKF-SMCS and EnKF-SMCS-WR, MH-SMCS, where 500 samples are drawn with each method.
+All the numerical experiments are repeated 10 times.
+We plot the average errors for the case that x is observed in Fig. 5 and those for that with y being observed in Fig. 6.
+One can see that, in both cases, the errors in the EnKF is larger than those in the three SMCS methods, especially for parameter $\alpha$ .
+Once again, the three SMCS methods yield similar errors while EnKF-SMCS-WR employs much less computations of the actual weight: on average 9 time steps in the first case and 8 in the second.
+In Fig. 7 we show the marginal posteriors at t = 50 ant their Gaussian fits, where one can see that they are reasonably close to each other.
 The example shows that even for problems where the posterior distributions are rather close to Gaussian, the SMCS can further improve the estimation accuracy.

-Fig. 5 The estimation bias error of each parameter when y is observed.
+Fig. 5 The average estimation error of each parameter when x is observed.